-First consider that either the work done comes under the category of plagiarism or not, and then follow the steps so as not to be accused of stealing the work.
-For example if the facts are disputed among your own discipline, try giving the source so that the reader may find it trust worthy and is able to make a genuine opinion about it.
+the work done comes under the category of plagiarism or not, and then follow the steps so as not to be accused of stealing the work.
+For example, if the facts are disputed among your discipline, try giving the source so that the reader may find it trustworthy and can make a genuine opinion about it.
 It is appropriate in any case to give references or use quotations whenever some words or ideas have been copied.